eladtpro/azure-aks-scaler/README.md

 2. Now you can create these secrets in your repository by going to the "Settings" tab, clicking on "Secrets", and then clicking on "New repository secret".
 To create the *AZURE_CREDENTIALS* secret in your GitHub repository, you can follow these steps:
      1. Open your GitHub repository in a web browser.
-     2. Go to "Settings -> Secrets and variables -> Actions" tab.
+     2. Go to "Settings -> Secrets and Variables -> Actions" tab.
      3. Click on "New repository secret".
      4. In the "Name" field, enter the name of the setting: *AZURE_CREDENTIALS*.
      5. In the "Value" field, paste the contents of your Azure service principal credentials JSON (as shown in the output above).
-     6. Click on "Add secret" to complete the operataion.
+     6. Click on "Add secret" to complete the operation.
      7. **repeat 1-6 steps for the *KUBECONFIG* secret.**

 ![GitHub Secrets](assets/github-secrets.png)